CharReek/Project-5/README.md

 * removing information from the form
 * Adding in new information
 #### Admin
-I tested that everything on the admin site was onyl avaliable to admins and was not able to be accessed by general users.
+I tested that everything on the admin site was only avaliable to admins and was not able to be accessed by general users.
 I tested this by :
 * signing in as an admin and makign sure you can add update and delete products from both the front and back end
 * i tested so that none admin users could not get onto these pages with a url, if they try this it redirect them to the sign in page.
 * i tested that updating a product and adding a product in the front end adds the product or changes it as required when the item page or product page is refreshed
 #### General user
-I tested this as a general shopper i did this by:
+In order to tested this as a general shopper i did the following but not limited to:
 * Browsing each section
 * using the sort by fiter
 * Using the product button on the view all page